 MMPlot is a multimodal scatterplot visualization system that allows creating and interacting with scatterplots using direct manipulation (through mouse or touch) and voice.
 Supported direct manipulation interactions include changing x, y, color, and size attributes using axis and legend dropdown menus, filtering using the control panel on the right (collapsed by default), zoom/pan, and tapping on individual points to see their details.
 Instead of performing repeated actions with mouse or touch, users can leverage voice to specify charts, apply filter, or do both through a single query.

-The sample queries below illustrate examples of fully-specified queries (i.e., queries containing explicit references to attributes, tasks, and visualizations).
+Queries containing explicit references to attributes, tasks, and visualizations.

 Dataset: Movies

-Click on a query to show/hide NL4DV's recommended visualizations or click or
+Click on a query to show/hide recommended visualizations or click or

-NOTE: these queries are not split by the level of detail they provide and contain a mix of underspecified and fully-specified queries.
+These queries are not split by the level of detail they provide and contain a mix of under-specified and fully-specified queries.

-The sample queries below illustrate examples of fully-specified queries (i.e., queries containing explicit references to attributes, tasks, and visualizations).
+Queries containing explicit references to attributes, tasks, and visualizations.

 Dataset: Movies

-Click on a query to show/hide NL4DV's recommended visualizations or click or
+Click on a query to show/hide recommended visualizations or click or

-NOTE: these queries are not split by the level of detail they provide and contain a mix of underspecified and fully-specified queries.
+These queries are not split by the level of detail they provide and contain a mix of under-specified and fully-specified queries.